 Plots 5, 11, 12 – The Radley, 4-bedroom detached

 Plots 6-9, 13, 14 – The Malvern, 3-bedroom semi detached

 Phase 2 released

 Last remaining 3-bedroom semi detached with parking in Phase 2 is Number 3 (Plot 13), a Malvern Home Style.

 One only Bradfield Home style is available in Phase 2; Number 9 (Plot 10), a 4-bedroom detached with single garage and parking.

-For further information on The Farrs, please call Hannah Breeze of Berrys on 01743 239022 or send an email.
+For further information on The Farrs, please call Natalie Warburton of Berry’s on 01743 290641.

 Shropshire is an area of truly outstanding natural beauty.
 Glorious English countryside, rolling hills, valleys, woodlands, agricultural and pasture land; a rural county where living is less stressful and yet has plenty going on.
 Thriving local communities, good schools, a better quality of life, excellent local facilities and easy access to the rest of the country.

 Located midway between Shrewsbury and Church Stretton, the village of Dorrington could be described as the gateway to the South Shropshire Hills AONB.
 A village hall, primary school, church, 18th Century Coaching Inn, a popular restaurant, independent butchers and a Post Office all help to make this a thriving local community.